What Does a Zoo Educator Do?

 - Provide information about the zoo facility, its collection of animals, and wildlife conservation.

-- Emcee educational shows put on by keepers and trainers.
+- Host educational shows put on by keepers and trainers.

 - Interact with veterinarians, nutritionists, zoologists, zookeepers, and other zoo staff to keep up to date with the latest happenings at the zoo and its animals.

-- Work with the zoo’s marketing and publicity team to prepare promotional materials featuring the zoo’s programs.
+- Work with the zoo’s marketing and publicity team to prepare promotional materials featuring zoo programs.

-- Create educational materials for use in presentations, including posters, brochures, banners, workbooks, and other handouts.
+- Create educational materials for presentations, posters, brochures, banners, workbooks, and other handouts.